boltsparts/BOLTS_archive/backends/website/docs/sources/0.4/general/licensing.md

 #### Backend specific data in form of code

-In this case on can consider the part as the result of a program (BOLTS), which is not affected by the license of the programm.
+In this case on can consider the part as the result of a program (BOLTS), which is not affected by the license of the program.
 So parts created by code (FreeCAD python functions and OpenSCAD modules) cause no licensing related restrictions on the resulting design.

 ### Consequences for BOLTS itself